 In the more humid western regions or Imereti and Adjara, the harvest usually takes place in October.
 In Guria, some varieties of grape such as Chkhaveri are picked as late as November or early December.

-→ Book a customised day trip to Kakheti to visit small family owned wineries with my preferred tour company, Eat This!
+→ Book a Rtveli experience in Kakheti and visit small family owned wineries with my preferred tour company, Eat This!
 Tours.
 Mention me to get a discount off your booking.

 2. Take a road trip & chase fall colours in Georgia